 The spiritual search consists of work on each of these 3 parts:

-- We must, as much as possible, make the masks and characters that we pretend to be disappear.
+- You must, as much as possible, remove the masks and characters that you pretend to be.

-- We must then clarify our thoughts so that the one we think we are, our mental mind, can work without disturbing us.
+- You must then clarify your thoughts so that the one you think you are, your mental mind, can work without disturbing you.

-- Finally, it is important, in order to be fully happy, to keep a daily connection with the one we really are, through meditation, breathing or even physical exercises.
+- Finally, it is important, in order to be fully happy, to keep a daily connection with the one you really are, through meditation, breathing or even physical exercises.